vesterheim/vesterheim.github.io/events/annual/norwegian-christmas/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Bring the whole family to experience the living traditions of a Norwegian Christmas at Vesterheim the first Saturday of December.
-An event that appeals to all ages, Vesterheim’s Norwegian Christmas Celebration brings the museum to life with folk-art demonstrations, live music, decorations, hands-on crafts, Scandinavian food, and many holiday traditions, both old and new.
+An event that appeals to all ages, Vesterheim’s Norwegian Christmas Celebration brings the museum to life with a Christmas tree party, visits from the _Julenisse,_ hands-on crafts, Scandinavian food, live music, folk-art demonstrations, decorations, and many holiday traditions, both old and new.